 What is a constructive dismissal?

 A constructive dismissal occurs when you are allowed to treat yourself as dismissed, even though your employer has not formally fired you.
-This situation arises as a result of adverse changes made to your job that you have not condoned and where do not consent.
+This situation arises as a result of adverse changes made to your job you have not condoned and have not consented to.
 In this scenario, you may be able to leave work and make a claim for compensation.

 When does a constructive dismissal arise?